 ST: What’s been the most challenging part of the process so far?

-Also, my age—I’m still young… If I had more experience, I might not have made so many mistakes over the past two years.
+Also, my age—I’m still young… If I had more experience, I might not have made so many mistakes over the first two years.

 ST: What’s been the best part of the experience?